chaseruskin/orbit/docs/src/1_starting/1_installing.md

 This will build the `orbit` binary and place it a path already set in the PATH environment variable.

-## Checking Orbit is installed correctly
+## Checking if Orbit is installed correctly

 To verify orbit is working correctly on your system, open a new terminal and run:
 ```